smebberson/docker-alpine/README.md

 ### alpine-base

 This image is the base for all containers.
-It contains Alpine Linux and s6 via s6-overlay.
+It contains Alpine Linux (with DNS `search` support) and s6 via s6-overlay.
 It is super small and does nothing else.
-It clocks in at a tiny 11.5 MB.
+It clocks in at a tiny 12.7 MB.

 An example of inheriting from this container and running it [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-alpine).

-Latest version is `1.2.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-base/VERSIONS.md)).
+Latest version is `1.2.1`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-base/VERSIONS.md)).

 ### alpine-apache